 I am the author of the Wartime Winger, the first in a series of historical sports stories published by Mogzilla.
 My book is set in WW2 and is aimed at children between eight and twelve years old.
-My second book (Scoring for the Stasi) is being published in December 2018.
+My second book (Scoring for the Stasi) was published in December 2018.

 The Wartime Winger provides and excellent insight into the key events that occurred between 1939 and 1945 and is a story of a friendship formed through a love of sport.
 It offers a historical account of WW2 describing the horrors of the Blitz and Dunkirk, while explaining more about the dangers that faced the brave airmen who took to the skies in Britain’s bomber planes.
 I have worked in primary schools for eighteen years, teaching years 1-6 during this time.
 This has given me a good understanding of the National Curriculum and how to develop children’s enjoyment of creative writing as well as their historical knowledge.
 Since becoming an author, I have enjoyed visiting schools to lead assemblies and workshops.
 My visits are designed to meet the needs of the school and when making a booking they can choose from the following options: